Ilyeschrif22/Dual-Image-Scroll-Effect/README.md

-here fixit,# 🌌 Dual Image Scroll Effect
+# 🌌 Dual Image Scroll Effect

 This project showcases a **dual image transition effect on scroll**.
 As the user scrolls, the **first image shrinks** while the **second image grows**, creating a smooth and dynamic transition.